otto-schnurr/FileInput-swift/README.md

 ### Motivation

 My hope is for this framework to eventually become redundant and obsolete.

-The makers of Swift could come up with an elegant way to pump lines of text into scripts. `println()` with string interpolation is an example of how they handled this issue for standard output.
+The makers of Swift could come up with an elegant way to pump lines of text into scripts. `println()` with string interpolation shows how they handled this issue for standard output.

 As of Xcode 6 beta 5, no text input facility exists outside of C or Objective-C API.
 Until that changes, this framework is offered as an